Commodore International

 The company's position started declining in the late 1980s amid internal conflicts and mismanagement, and while the Amiga line was popular, newer models failed to keep pace against competing IBM PC-compatibles and Apple Macintosh.
 By 1992, MS-DOS and 16-bit video game consoles offered by Nintendo and Sega had eroded Amiga's status as a solid gaming platform.
 Under co-founding chairman Irving Gould and president Mehdi Ali, Commodore filed for bankruptcy on April 29, 1994 and was soon liquidated, with its assets purchased by German company Escom.
 The Amiga line was revitalized and continued to be developed by Escom until it too went bankrupt, in July 1996.
 Commodore's computer systems, mainly the C64 and Amiga series, retain a cult following decades after its demise.

 Commodore's assets have been passed through various companies since then.
-After Escom's demise and liquidation, its core assets were sold to Gateway 2000 while the Commodore brand name was eventually passed to Tulip Computers of the Netherlands, and remained under ownership by a Dutch company until 2025.
-Gateway 2000 attempted but failed to market a modern Amiga, and eventually sold the copyrights, Amiga trademark and other intellectual properties to Amiga, Inc., while retaining the Commodore patents, which are now under Acer since its acquisition of Gateway.
-Amiga Corp., a sister company of Cloanto, owns the Amiga properties since 2019.
-Hyperion Entertainment of Belgium has continued development of AmigaOS (version 4) to this day under license, and have released AmigaOne computers based on PowerPC.
-In 2025, a second Commodore International was incorporated in the United States, intended as a contemporary retro-futurist company holding all trademarks, intellectual property and assets held by the successor entities to the first.
+After Escom's demise and liquidation, its core assets were sold to Gateway 2000 while the Commodore brand name was eventually passed to Tulip Computers of the Netherlands.
+The brand remained under ownership by a Dutch company until 2025, when a group of investors purchased the brand and incorporated a new U.S. company called Commodore International.

+Gateway 2000 attempted but failed to market a modern Amiga, and eventually sold the copyrights, Amiga trademark and other intellectual properties to Amiga, Inc., while retaining the Commodore patents.
+The last of the Commodore-Amiga patents (EP0316325B1 for "Cursor controlled user interface system", based on US887053) expired on July 14, 2007.
+Amiga Corporation owns the Amiga properties since 2019.
+Hyperion Entertainment of Belgium has continued development of AmigaOS 4 (version 4) to this day under license, and have released AmigaOne computers based on PowerPC.